 But while comprehensive, regardless of the factory coverage your car had, it won’t last forever, as most expire after 3 years/36,000 miles or 5 years/60,000 miles.
-But once this coverage expires, there’s often the option to pay for an extended warranty, with the logic being that the amount spent on a warranty will be less than the cost of potential repairs.
-Third-party extended warranties, also known as vehicle service contracts (VSCs), generally offer better value, however, including additional services like regular maintenance and roadside assistance for a similar amount of money.
+But once this coverage expires, there’s often an option to pay for an extended warranty from the automaker.
+The logic is that the amount spent on a warranty will be less than the cost of potential repairs.
+However, third-party extended warranties, also known as vehicle service contracts (VSCs), generally offer better value, including additional services like regular maintenance and roadside assistance for a similar amount.

 Do I Have to Take My Vehicle to a Dealership to Comply with My Warranty?

-The answer depends on your manufacturer’s warranty and the work you intend on carrying out.
-If you need a tire rotation and your policy only covers engine components, you can feel free to get it done wherever you like.
+Simply put, the answer depends on your manufacturer’s warranty and the work you intend to do.
+For example, if you need a tire rotation and your automaker or provider’s policy only covers engine components, you can feel free to get it done wherever you like.
 However, for many factory warranties or extended warranties from automakers, any significant repairs may be limited to just the dealership.
 Due to this, it’s best to thoroughly read the fine print of your policy to ensure you’re not putting yourself in a position to lose your coverage.

-Professional mechanics, whether at a shop dealership, can also keep a record of where the parts are from and when they were installed in case you experience an issue down the line.
-If you handle repairs yourself or source replacement parts, then that leaves you in a tricky situation once a breakdown occurs since you won’t know what caused what.
-To avoid headaches and additional expenses, it’s best to visit a professional, whether at the mechanic of your choice with a third-party provider or your car’s dealership if your factory or extended coverage from your automaker requires it.
+Professional mechanics, whether at a shop dealership, can also keep a record of where the parts are from and when they were installed, just in case you experience an issue down the line.
+But if you handled repairs yourself or sourced your replacement parts, that leaves you in a tricky situation once a breakdown occurs since you won’t know what caused what.
+So, to avoid headaches and additional expenses, it’s best to visit a professional, whether at the mechanic of your choice with a third-party provider or your car’s dealership if your factory or extended coverage from your automaker requires it.

 Do: Take the Time to Read Your Policy

-By reading and re-reading your extended warranty, you know exactly what you’re covered for, and who’s authorized to carry out warranty-related repairs.
+By reading and re-reading the fine print of your extended warranty, you’ll know exactly what you’re covered for and who’s authorized to carry out warranty-related repairs.
 You also know what other variables can void your warranty, like failing to stay up-to-date on your car’s recommended maintenance schedule or handling warranty repairs on your own.

 Don’t: Give Your Vehicle Over to Someone You Don’t Trust

-If it can be proved within reason that works carried out by a non-authorized mechanic (whether you or a local shop) has led to the failure of a part covered by warranty, your provider has the right to deny any claims related to that part (although the rest of your car is unaffected).
+If any work carried out by a non-authorized mechanic (whether you, a friend or a local shop) has led to the failure of a part covered by warranty, your provider has the right to deny any claims related to that part (although the rest of your car is unaffected).
 This is regardless of whether the part in question was OEM, recycled, or aftermarket.
-Make sure you only let someone you trust look under the hood, or it could end up an expensive mistake.
+Make sure you only let someone you trust look under the hood, or it could be an expensive mistake.

 Do: Abide by Your Policy

 You pay good money for your warranty, and voiding it is an unnecessary waste.
 Once you know exactly what you can and can’t do, you should always follow these rules strictly.
-For example, to submit a claim successfully on an Endurance policy, the repair must be carried out by an ASE-certified repair shop or mechanic.
-If your local shop isn’t ASE-certified and you take your vehicle there, you’ll end up having to foot the bill for any work undertaken.
+For example, to successfully submit a claim on an Endurance policy, the repair must be carried out by an ASE Certified repair shop or mechanic.
+If your local shop isn’t ASE Certified and you take your vehicle there, you’ll have to foot the bill for any work undertaken.
 This also includes paying any necessary deductibles, as failing to pay those could result in your covered repairs not being taken care of.

 Don’t: Skip Maintenance

-Any warranty service provider, whether it’s your automaker or a third-party provider like us at Endurance, will be happy to answer questions you have about your policy, as well as clarify the terms of the vehicle service contract where necessary.
+Any warranty service provider, whether it’s your automaker or a third-party provider like us at Endurance, will be happy to answer questions about your policy and clarify the terms of the warranty or vehicle service contract where necessary.
 If you’ve read over your documentation and you still aren’t sure if a local shop is authorized to carry out a specific warranty repair or not, have the mechanic contact a service advisor to double-check.

 When in Doubt, Leave It to the Experts

 When owning a car with factory coverage, there will be some repairs and maintenance that you won’t need to go to the dealership for.
-But, should you have any repairs or major services carried out elsewhere if you’re positive it won’t affect your warranty.
-Simple things such as replacing some of the more basic vehicle fluids like oil or coolant, windshield wipers, and bulbs are easily done on your driveway without violating any terms, but when it comes to anything bigger, always consult your policy.
+But, should you have any repairs or major services carried out elsewhere, you must confirm that it won’t affect your warranty.
+Simple things such as replacing some of the more basic vehicle fluids like oil or coolant, windshield wipers, and bulbs can easily be done on your driveway without violating any terms, but when it comes to anything more extensive, always consult your policy.

-A simple rule of thumb is that, if a part is covered by your warranty, only an authorized professional should work on it—whether at the dealership or a certified mechanic.
-And if you don’t know for certain, don’t do anything until you are.
+A simple rule of thumb is that if your warranty covers a part, only an authorized professional should work on it—whether at the dealership or a certified mechanic.
+And if you don’t know for sure, don’t do anything until you are.

 Breakdown Protection That Can Save You Thousands

-Extended warranties are designed to be a huge help to motorists in need, but having a plan that ties you to getting repairs done at a dealership miles away from your home can make the repair process difficult.
-Luckily, third-party coverage providers like Endurance open up a network of ASE-certified repair shops, so you can choose the one closest to you, and get the quality assistance you need, faster.
+Extended warranties are designed to be a massive help to motorists in need, but having a plan that ties you to getting repairs done at a dealership miles away from your home can make the repair process difficult.
+Luckily, third-party coverage providers like Endurance open up a network of ASE Certified repair facilities so you can choose the one closest to you, and get the quality assistance you need, faster.